-Author’s Notes: This week, we’re continuing a series of lessons on heroines in the Bible.
+Author’s Notes: In coming weeks, we’re presenting a series of lessons on heroines in the Bible.
 The Bible tells us of many great women who were full of faith, courage, and conviction.
 We’ve already studied several of them – Deborah, Esther, and Rahab; and discovered great examples of what God is looking for in His servants, even today.
 This week we’ll be looking at the courage and conviction of Abigail, who was willing to do the right thing when others around her were not.

 Have you ever been in a situation where you knew what would be the right thing to do, but the person in charge chose to do the wrong thing?
 Let’s consider an example.
 There was a class at school that took a final exam, the last test of the year covering all of the material that had been learned throughout the year.
 The teacher was to report the grades her students received.
 Those test grades would affect not only the students’ grades for that year, but their grades for all of high school.
 It could even affect how high the students would rank in their class.

 But when the teacher graded the tests, she found that very few of her students had done well.
 So the teacher changed the grades, and reported the wrong grades.
 It made both her students and herself look better to have the better grades.

 The students found out what she had done.
 Most of them were happy to have had their grades changed to a higher grade.
 But a few of the students realized that the teacher had been dishonest, and knew that the right grades should be recorded.

 What do you think you would have done?
 Would you have just stayed quiet, and been happy to have a better grade?
 Or would you have told someone what had been done, so the true grades would be recorded?
 If you decided to tell someone what had been done, how do you think your teacher would feel?